callstack/haul/README.md

 ## Getting started

-Start by adding Haul as a dependency to your project:
+Start by adding Haul as a dependency to your React Native project (or use `react-native init MyProject` to create one):

 ```bash
 yarn add --dev haul-cli